Home > Get Started > Account Management

 Delete user – In the All users tab, select one or more users and click Delete.
 A pop-up window appears asking for your confirmation.
 Click Confirm to confirm your deletion.

-) button of a user, and select Delete in the drop-down list.
+You can also click the ellipsis button of a user, and select Delete in the drop-down list.
 A pop-up window appears asking for your confirmation.
 Click Confirm to confirm your deletion.

 Note that you cannot delete the Tenant Owner and Support accounts.

 Unlock user – If a user enters the wrong password three times, the user account will be locked for one hour.
-To manually unlock users, select the users with the lock (
+To manually unlock users, select the users with the lock status and click Unlock.

 Reset MFA settings – If multi-factor authentication has been enabled for local accounts, you can reset MFA settings for them.
 Select the local users and click Reset MFA settings.

-On the Role details page, you can also click the Edit button in each section or tab to edit the role details.
-Refer to the instructions in Create Roles for details.
+View and edit details – Click a role name.
+The Role details page appears.
+On the Role details page, you can click the Edit button under each tab to edit the role details.

 Click Create role above the table.
 The Create role page appears.